 For those wondering, the Quran is not our only evidence for the hijab being obligatory.
 In Sahih al-Bukhari and Muslim it is mentioned that Umar kept asking the Prophet to tell his wives to cover their hair when going out, then the verse was revealed that made the hijab obligatory (al-Bukhari 147, Muslim 2170).
 Additionally, Imam Mālik says that it is not permissible in Islam for a woman to uncover her hair and chest to strangers, but that strangers can look at her face.
 Imam Mālik’s teachings were derived from what is known as ʿamal ahl al-madīna (“Medinan praxis”).
 This refers to the way the descendants of the Companions of the Prophet practiced Islam.
 These are Islamic customs that were passed down from generation to generation without necessarily being recorded in books of hadith (such as the way to say the call to prayer).
 Imam Mālik was taught by the Successors, who were taught by the Prophet’s Companions .
 One of his teachers was Nāfiʿ, a servant of the Companion Ibn ʿUmar.
 When Mālik says something, he is telling us the common view of the people of Medina.
 When he says a woman should wear the hijab, he is telling us that the people of Medina and its scholars, who were descended from thousands of the Prophet’s Companions, had the opinion that women should wear the hijab as a religious duty.
 So besides the Quran and a few narrations, we also have Medinan praxis supporting the hijab: the thousands of the descendants of the Companions who lived in Medina in Mālik’s time all believed that the hijab was an Islamic duty.

-If, like the extreme liberals, we were to say that verse 24:31 only applied to 7th century Arabia or medieval Arabia, we would be giving ourselves the right to nullify any verse of the Quran we want.
+If, like the secularized Muslims, we were to say that verse 24:31 only applied to 7th century Arabia or medieval Arabia, we would be giving ourselves the right to nullify any verse of the Quran we want.
 The Quran forbids usury, but a person today could say that the verses only applied to 7th century Arabia and in this more enlightened times we have modern finance which cannot function without interest.
 The Quran forbids homosexuality, forced marriages, murder, stealing, and insulting one’s parents, but using historical localization, anyone can make a case for any of these things no longer applying in our modern, enlightened age.

 We mainstream Muslims reject their way of treating the Quran not out of ignorance, but out of appreciation for the status of the Quran.
 Either the Quran is what it says it is (an unchanged and divinely protected book from an all-wise Creator), or it is false and should not be believed in.
 There is no middle ground here, as the majority of Muslims realize.
 Any error or mistake in the Quran proves either that God made an error, or that God could not protect His Book, both of which would prove that He is not all-powerful and all-knowing.

 Through historical localization, you can start with any prejudices you have, throw out the verses that get in your way by saying they no longer apply, and turn Islam into anything you want.
 We will be perfectly happy to abandon anything in Islam if it is conclusively proven that it wasn’t meant to be applied for all time.
 But in the absence of such evidence, the proper assumption upon which all of Islam is built is that the Quran is universal through time and space, the way that God is universal through time and space.
-If the meaning of anything in the Quran could “expire” as extreme liberals think it could, that would mean the book is not timeless.
+If the meaning of anything in the Quran could “expire” as secularized Muslims think it could, that would mean the book is not timeless.

 The majority of Muslims who have read the Quran, including converts, have come to the mainstream conclusion that the Quran is universal through time and space.
 This is not a conclusion coming out of ignorance, it is a conclusion reached from taking the book as seriously as it asks to be taken and analyzing and critiquing everything it says.
-This is a conclusion reached by people with deepest knowledge of historical criticism and other Western scholarly theories, so it is entirely false to claim that anyone with the right amount of knowledge would reach the extreme liberal conclusion.
+This is a conclusion reached by people with deepest knowledge of historical criticism and other Western scholarly theories, so it is entirely false to claim that anyone with the right amount of knowledge would reach the secularized Muslim conclusion.

-The extreme liberals have the right to interpret the Quran the way they want, but it is dishonest and deceitful if they suggest that anyone with a great deal of modern knowledge would come to their conclusion that things like the hijab can be abandoned.
+The secularized Muslims have the right to interpret the Quran the way they want, but it is dishonest and deceitful if they suggest that anyone with a great deal of modern knowledge would come to their conclusion that things like the hijab can be abandoned.
 We have extremely well-educated scholars of Islam who are familiar both with classical Islam and with Western knowledge, people like Hamza Yusuf, Umar Faruq Abd-Allah and Jonathan Brown, all of whom believe in the obligatoriness of the hijab.

 It is perfectly fine to examine the question of whether the hijab was only meant for the Prophet’s time or whether it is universal.
 There is always the possibility that something that applied in the 7th century would not apply now.
 But in order to properly carry out this examination, we need to agree on standards of evidence; which piece of evidence weighs more or less than another piece?
 The mainstream Islamic standard of evidence is that since the Quran is timeless and unchanged, when it declares a universal commandment without any hint of restrictions, then that commandment is meant to be timeless and universal.
 If we have a very good sociological theory about how the hijab could have applied then without applying now, that theory has to compete with our standard for judging Quranic evidence.
 And the Quran comes out ahead, due to having far greater weight.
 So we do not say that the sociological theory is nonsensical or foolish, just that it requires overwhelming evidence, sufficient evidence to overrule the Quran and the known sunna of the Prophet .
 And since there is no such evidence, we cannot in good conscience follow the sociological theory.
-So if an extreme liberal wishes to prove that their theory is correct, then they need to prove to us that the Quran is not universal through time and space.
+So if a secularized Muslim wishes to prove that their theory is correct, then they need to prove to us that the Quran is not universal through time and space.
 This is really the main question, the issue of the hijab is only a subsidiary of this question.
 The extreme liberal attitude is that God couldn’t possibly be wise and powerful enough to give us a scripture that is universal through time and space, while we believe that He is.